maryianamelo/ghost.org/README.md

 After that download the repository to a folder, go to behave folder and run `pip install -r requirements.txt` to install all of the Python modules and packages listed in the requirements.txt file.

-If pip is not installed, please verify wich version you have.
+If pip is not installed, please verify which version you have.
 After check pip version, run `pip[your_version] install -r requirements.txt`

 ## How to run all features